Symmetry classification correspondence between quadratic Lindbladians and their steady states: Classification of and steady state properties

-\textit{ Classification of $\Le$ and steady state properties} Now we analyze the BL symmetry classification of $\Le$, and discuss the steady state properties.
+Now we analyze the BL symmetry classification of $\Le$, and discuss the steady state properties.
 We assume that $\sL$ has a unique steady state.
 The full results are summarized comprehensively in Tab.\ref{class}.

 First of all, as previously mentioned, $\Le$ has an inherent Q$_-$ symmetry expressed as $(\sigma_y\otimes \mathbb{I}_N)\Le (\sigma_y\otimes \mathbb{I}_N)^\dagger=-\Le^\dagger$.
-There are only 27 possible symmetry classes compatible with this condition, which are therefore suitable for $\Le$.
+There are only 27 symmetry classes including this symmetry, which are therefore suitable for $\Le$.
 With the Q$_-$ symmetry present, K and C symmetries become indistinguishable.
 So only P and C$_\pm$ symmetries need to be considered for subsequent classification.
-That is the reason why we only consider these symmetries before.
+That is the reason why we only consider them before.

 Next, from Tab. \ref{constraints}, we could find that when P or C$_+$ symmetries are present, they both require $M_l=M_g^T$.
 This constraint means that gain and loss have the same structure.
 Such kind of dissipation heats the steady state to an infinite temperature state.
 From Eq.\ref{ss}, we can find when $M_l=M_g^T$, the solution is $\cs=\mathbb{I}_N/2$, corresponding to an infinite temperature state.
 There are 22 symmetry classes containing at least one of P and C$_+$ symmetries (Tab.\ref{class}).
 So they all have infinite temperature state as the steady state.
 We note that when $M_l=M_g^T$, $\Le$ can be brought into block-diagonal form $\text{diag}\{-X^T,X^*\}$.
 So the symmetry class can also be defined by symmetries of $X^T$.
 See EM for detailed definition of each class.